Cooperative Project

 Overview

-MoE, AWC and OECD works with the host country to examine and address key water challenges by identifying:
+The key partners work with host country to examine and address key water challenges by identifying:

 • ✓ policy priorities, including priority areas for water-related investment